Western arms exports fuel conflict in Middle East, North Africa | DW | 24.09.2020

 Read more: In Yemen war, coalition forces rely on German arms and technology

-"The question is, how much strategic security thinking is being used to make decisions about whether to supply weapons to countries in the Middle East," said Pieter Wezeman, a senior researcher at the Stockholm-based arms monitor SIPRI.
-"Or is it primarily straight forward economic motives of export revenue and jobs that drives the export of arms to these countries."
+"The question is: How much strategic security thinking is being used to make decisions about whether to supply weapons to countries in the Middle East?" said Pieter Wezeman, a senior researcher at the Stockholm International Peace Research Institute, a global arms monitor.
+"Or is it primarily straightforward economic motives of export revenue and jobs that drives the export of arms to these countries."

-Ahead of the US election on November 3, the CIP report makes a number of recommendations for US lawmakers to limit arms flows and establish oversight in how they are used.
-But what can European powers do to end their part in fueling conflicts while upholding strategic partnerships in the region?
+Ahead of the presidential election on November 3, the CIP report makes a number of recommendations for US lawmakers to limit arms flows and establish oversight of weapons sales.
+But what can European powers do to end their part in fueling conflicts while upholding strategic partnerships in the Middle East and North Africa?

 "It is so important for Western countries to make their arms exports to any region, but particularly the Middle East, truly part of a holistic security policy and make sure that it's not driven by economic interests," Wezeman said.
 "Otherwise it will backfire in the end."